Pediatric Council – New Regional members needed

 The Hassle Factor Form

 The Hassle Factor Form is for pediatricians to report problems with payers.
-It is important that you use this Hassle Factor Form to report items of concern or contact Dr. Jon Jantz directly.
+It is important that you use this Hassle Factor Form to report items of concern or contact Dr. Mellick directly.
 Increase involvement by pediatricians will help stress the seriousness of the issues.
 You can complete the form online, by clicking on the link and logging in to the AAP member web site.
 Then down the left hand side, click on “Private Payer Advocacy”, then click on Hassle Factor Form, in the 3rd paragraph.